The Quiraing Mountain Pass viewpoint offers one of the most famous views on the Isle of Skye in Scotland.

 - You can walk around on both side of the road - so plan 15min to a couple of hours...

 - The road may be closed in Winter

-- The Quiraing walk starts there (check at the end of this post)
+- The Quiraing walk starts there - info at the end of this post

-After Staffin, the turn is clearly indicated and the view behind the road sign is very promising 🙂
+After Staffin, the turn on the Quiraing Road is clearly indicated and the view behind the road sign is very promising.

 Once you reach the climbing part of the road, slow down.
 There are no more passing places until almost the top so check if cars are coming down.